Boobs and elderberry

 A brief mid morning herbal adventure.
 Not quite sure how they manage to look this photogenic while unwell, but I have a strong feeling it is my husband's gene pool.
 So hi five me for procreating with that!

-Elderberry syrup recipe (apparently good for the immune system, also good for distracting small children, and a good placebo cure-all)
+Elderberry syrup recipe (apparently good for the immune system, also good for distracting small children)

 (I am aware that this might not be the BEST way to manage this situation, but you have to choose your battles, and my battle today was not retching every time I was vomited on.
 There was a particularly large amount of vomit).